10 Reasons Why Everyone Should Travel India

 Today, 38 ancient sites (cultural and natural) of the nation are listed on the UNESCO World Heritage list, making it a treasure trove for history buffs and design enthusiasts.

 Culture and Traditions

-The country, is known throughout the world for its diverse cultures.
-And the same manifests well in its religions, traditions, languages, festivals, fairs, values, dresses, art and craft.
-India is dominantly a Hindu state but has a lot of Muslim population too, making it to one of the largest Muslim nation in the world.
+The country is known throughout the world for its diverse cultures.
+And the same manifest well in its religions, traditions, languages, festivals, fairs, values, dresses, art and craft.
+India is dominantly a Hindu state but has a lot of Muslim population too, making it to one of the largest Muslim nations in the world.

 The country has multi-ethnic, multi-cultural, multi-lingual and multi-religious society i.e. the total 29 states of

 The word “Himalayas” means a house of snow or snow abode in Sanskrit.
 The Indian Himalayas spread over the northern frontiers and the north of it is known as roof the world.
 The Himalayas span Jammu & Kashmir, Uttarakhand, Himachal, Sikkim, Arunachal Pradesh and Bay of Bengal in India.

 Another thing, not to miss in the Himalayas is Himalayan Toy Train of Shimla, Darjeeling, Ooty.
 These colonial trains are a part of UNESCO Heritage sites and they provide a mesmerizing experience.
 The scenic beauty around the lush green landscapes and blue sky from the speeding train looks just out of the world.